gazaskygeeks/Coding-Foundations-course/coursebook/session-14/learning-outcomes.md

 - Explain how to declare & invoke Functions in javascript.
 - Define the Difference between parameters & Arguments in javascript.
 - Define what is function Expression and how to use it.
+- Define the difference between Returning value vs console.log().
+- Define what is Function scope & its types.
+- Explain about Nested Scopes.